panosz/git_tutorial_for_fusion/README.md

 ###   Install Git:
 - Run the downloaded installer.
 - Follow the installation instructions.
-You can leave most options at their default settings, but ensure that "Git Bash" is included and "Use Git from the Windows Command Prompt" is selected.
+You can leave most options at their default settings, but ensure that:
+    * [ ] "Git Bash" is included
+    * [ ] "Use Git from the Windows Command Prompt" is selected.

 ## Setup